mth/yeti/doc/reference.rst

 then a merge operation is done, otherwise only a simple override is done.

-For overriding operation the left-side expressions type is unified with structure type that has as a required fields set the right-side types allowed fields set.
+For overriding operation the left-side expressions type is unified with open structure type that has as a required fields set the right-side types allowed fields set.
 The result of unification is used as the type of the ``with`` expression.
 Due to the type unification the right-side allowed field set is either same or subset of the left-side values field set, with